Graduate Certificate in Writing Theory and Practice

 What is the Graduate Certificate in Writing Theory and Practice?

-The certificate program is designed to help you write more effectively in your field, and to share what you learn with other graduate students.
+The certificate program is designed to help you write more effectively in your field, to teach writing more effectively, and to share what you learn with other graduate students.
 To reach this goal, you will learn about writing across the curriculum and develop rhetorical awareness of your field’s writing practices and audiences.
 The required tasks should also help you develop work for publication, and deepen your knowledge of writing theory and pedagogy.

 The certificate requires no coursework and can be completed on a flexible schedule throughout a single academic year.
 It is open to students pursuing a PhD, EdD, MA, MS, MFA, MPH, or MHS.
 GradPathways supports the program, which is offered and managed by the University Writing Program’s Writing Across the Curriculum team and the Graduate Writing Fellows.